Menu

 promptly declines, he turns his attention to Rachel Kemp (Fanning), an eager young Hollywood starlet primed for her big breakthrough.
 With their fraught dynamics made even more complex, Nora, Agnes and Gustav are each forced to confront their difficult pasts.

-The Garden View:
+The Garden Cinema View:

 Joachim Trier cements has status as the most successful Norwegian filmmaker of all time with an ambitious and self-reflexive family portrait.
 As any self-respecting auteur will do at some point, Trier has made a film about filmmaking.
 This is a subject that, although quite indulgent, opens up Sentimental Value for poignant reflections on creativity, performance, and the meaning of (a broken) home.